aplteam/Fire/Docs/ReadMe.md

 Therefore Fire does not even attempt to identify such references.
 That could result in the same function listed twice in the hit list, once under its real name and once under the name of the reference.

-That should never pose a problem, even if you perform a "Replace" operation: Fire would carry out the same operation twice, wasting a bit of time but delivering the desired result.
+That should not pose a problem, even if you perform a "Replace" operation: Fire would carry out the same operation twice, wasting a bit of time but delivering the desired result.

 ### Nested scripted namespaces